rstol/md-cv/index.md

 ## Profile

-ETH Zürich-trained engineer (BSc Computer Science, MSc MTEC — Management, Technology & Economics) pivoting into product management and strategy.
-I bring four years of hands-on software engineering experience across startups and research labs, alongside a master’s thesis in which I am designing and evaluating an LLM agent system for enterprise reinsurance.
-Looking for a first full-time role at the intersection of technical depth and business decisions — translating between the two.
-Open to growth-stage companies, corporates, consulting, and relocation.
+Software engineer with four years of hands-on experience across startups and research labs, now deepening into product and strategy through an MSc in Management, Technology & Economics at ETH Zürich.
+I am learning how technical and business decisions shape each other and striving for end-to-end responsibility and product ownership.
+As my master's thesis, I am designing and evaluating an AI agent system for enterprise.
+Drawn to early-stage product roles where technical and business ownership overlap; open to corporates and relocation.

 <!-- I’m a Computer Science student at ETH Zürich shortly before graduation and looking to work as a software developer skillfully realizing ideas.
 I enjoy finding solutions that make hard problems seem simple by using effective abstractions.
 In the fall of 2022, I took a gap semester to fulfill my dream of traveling the world for 6 months.
 This has taught me many life skills as flexibility, negotiation, self-sufficiency, and improvisation. -->